kevlarkitsune/zenharmony-pipeline/SOLUTION.md

 - Silver: Cleans column values, normalizes data, fixes date logic, and performs deduplication.
 - Gold: Aggregates data into analytical summaries following a star schema pattern (fact = job listings [datacombined_clean], dimensions = department, location, month).

-All transformations are implemented using PostgreSQL views, ensuring data is always fresh and pipeline runs remain idempotent.
+All transformations are implemented using PostgreSQL views, ensuring data is always fresh and pipeline can rerun as required.

 ---